-2. Late Penalties
+2. Assign Penalties for Lateness

-You arrive on time and you start your meeting on time.
+You arrive on time, and you start your meeting on time.
 However, you still struggle to get your team to be punctual.
 Even worse, some of your team are failing to turn up because they claim to be too busy.

 There's a very simple solution.
 At the start of a scrum project, agree together with the team a small fine for anyone who fails to attend a daily scrum or turns up late.
-A popular idea is a small financial penalty that goes towards the drinks funds for the end of the project celebrations.
+A popular idea is a small financial penalty that goes towards the drinks funds for the end-of-the-project celebrations.
 Whatever you choose to do, you can make it lighthearted and still get a serious point across: attend the meeting or pay the price.

 3. Avoid Meeting Rooms

-There is a very good rationale for why all daily scrum meetings are stand-up meetings: it stops people talking at length if they are deprived of comfy chairs in which to sit for their long speech.
+There is a very good rationale for why all daily scrum meetings are stand-up meetings: it stops people from talking at length if they are deprived of comfy chairs in which to sit for their long speech.